apache/spark-website/powered-by.md

 - <a href="https://www.creditkarma.com/">Credit Karma</a>
   - We create personalized experiences using Spark.
 - <a href="https://databricks.com">Databricks</a>
-  - Formed by the creators of Apache Spark and Shark, Databricks is working to greatly expand these open source projects and transform big data analysis in the process.
-We're deeply committed to keeping all work on these systems open source.
+  - Formed by the original creators of Apache Spark, Databricks is working to expand the open source project and simplify big data and machine learning.
+We're deeply committed to keeping all our work on Spark open source.
-  - We provided a hosted service to run Spark,
+  - We provided a <a href="https://www.databricks.com/product">cloud-optimized platform</a>
-  <a href="http://www.databricks.com/cloud">Databricks Cloud</a>, and partner to
-  <a href="https://databricks.com/support/">support Apache Spark</a> with other Hadoop and big
-  data companies.
+    to run Spark and ML applications on Amazon Web Services and Azure, as well as a comprehensive
+    <a href="https://databricks.com/training">training program</a>.
 - <a href="http://dianping.com">Dianping.com</a>
 - <a href="http://www.digby.com">Digby</a>
 - <a href="http://www.drawbrid.ge/">Drawbridge</a>